 Low shrink-swell.
-Sandy soils and those loamy soils that are not influenced by smectite clay.
-Slight limitations for any use.
+Sandy soils, and those loamy soils whose clay-size particles are not influenced by smectite or montmorillonite clay.
+Slight limitations for foundations and septic systems.

 Moderate shrink-swell.
-Loamy soils with clay particles dominated by smectite clay, and clayey soils not dominated by smectite clay.
+Loamy soils with clay particles dominated by smectite or montmorillonite minerals, and clayey soils not dominated by smectite or montmorillonite clay.
 Moderate limitations for foundations and septic systems.

 High shrink-swell.
-Fine-textured soils having clay particles dominantly of montmorillonite or other smectite minerals.
+Fine-textured soils having clay particles dominated by smectite or montmorillonite.
 Severe limitations for foundations and septic systems.